 Note 2: Assign the highest grade from the primary tumor assessed during the clinical time frame.

+In cases where there are multiple tumors abstracted as one primary with different grades, code the highest grade

 Note 3: Codes 1-4 take priority over codes A-D.

 Note 4: The Fuhrman grade is no longer used for coding grade for Kidney cancers.
 The WHO/ISUP grade is now used.
 If the Fuhrman grade is documented, code 9.